-WHAT SCHOOLS SHOULD ALREADY HAVE IN PLACE IN ORDER TO QUALIFY FOR TITLE III SERVICES
+WHAT SCHOOLS SHOULD ALREADY HAVE IN PLACE:

-A Home Language Survey (HLS) to screen all students at initial entry which includes Date of Entry into a U.S. School (DEUSS date).
-Please note that immigration and legal status questions may not be asked.
+- A Home Language Survey (HLS) to screen all students at initial entry which includes Date of Entry into a U.S. School (DEUSS date).
+Please note that immigration and legal status questions may not be asked. - If your application was approved to receive services for 2024-2025, you must re-apply for the 2025-2026 services. - If you will be applying for Title III services, an ESOL program must already be offered, HLS screening, and initial assessment.

-Initial English language proficiency assessment using CELLA Online with new_students who responded "Y" on HLS who are entering your school in 2024-2025.
-This will allow you to identify eligible students in time for the 2025-2026 application.
 Please contact us for individual consultation.